hrgui/mobx-form-model/README.md

 # Who is this library for?
 - For those who don't want to mix React and busineess logic together.
-- For those that don't want to rely on render props to do everything and prefer mobx observables.

 # Who is this library not for?
-- Those who don't use mobx.
+- Those who don't use MobX and prefer plain-jane React.
+If that is the case, use [formik](https://github.com/jaredpalmer/formik)

 # Example